HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 According to Oregon Secretary of State business data, the average small business sees positive ROI from quality directories within 4-6 months, with performance improving significantly in years 2-3 as review volume and listing authority increase.

-Understanding how your directory results compare to industry norms helps you set realistic expectations and identify opportunities for optimization.
+Comparing your directory results to industry norms helps you set realistic expectations and spot chances to improve.

 • Research industry-average click-through rates for directories